 Watch Formula 1 on TV

-Steve Jones returns to hosting duties – beside him are 13-times race winner David Coulthard, Karun Chandhok as the technical analyst and Lee McKenzie as pitlane reporter.
-Special guests include Mark Webber, Susie Wolff and the inimitable Eddie Jordan.
+Steve Jones hosts and alongside him are 13-times race winner David Coulthard, technical analyst Karun Chandhok and pitlane reporter Lee McKenzie.
+Special guests will see Mark Webber, Susie Wolff and the inimitable Eddie Jordan pop by during the course of the race season.
 All races are broadcast without advertising breaks.

-Sky has the rights to all 21 live races through its dedicated F1 channel: Sky Sports F1.
+Sky has the rights to all the races through its dedicated F1 channel: Sky Sports F1.
 Its coverage is headed by ex-racer Martin Brundle and former world champion Damon Hill.
 Alongside them are Johnny Herbert, Paul di Resta and Anthony Davidson.
-Sky Sports F1 channel is the only place to watch the entire season live, and Sky customers can get the channel on top of their existing subscription for £18 per month.
+Sky customers can get the channel on top of their existing subscription for £18 per month.

 The broadcaster's free-to-air channel, Sky Sports Mix, will also feature a few live races.
 The British Grand Prix is a free-to-air event and will be joined by two other 'prime time' races.

 Formula 1 TV schedule – 2018